- Education and Science»

 9. The temperature at surface-level on Saturn is -220 degrees Fahrenheit.

-Saturn is situated a chilly 891 million miles from the Sun—that's almost ten times farther away than the Earth!
+Saturn is situated a chilly 891 million miles from the Sun—that's almost ten times farther away than the Earth.
 While that's the primary reason Saturn is so cold, it's also because of Saturn's thin atmosphere.
 For a comparison of Earth's and Saturn's temperatures, imagine this: there's a person standing close to a fire and another standing much farther away.
 Now imagine that the person nearer to the fire is wearing a jacket—but the person farther away isn't even wearing pants.

 8. Gravity on Saturn isn't much stronger than gravity on Earth.

 Even though Saturn is huge, it isn't very dense.
-Also because it is so huge, the surface-level (since it hasn't a solid surface) is much farther from the center of the planet.
+Also because it is so huge, the surface-level (since it doesn't have an actual solid surface) is much farther from the center of the planet.
 The two factors that determine an object's gravitational force exerted on another object are mass and distance.
 Saturn isn't as massive as it looks, because of its aforementioned low density, and the surface-level is far from the center because Saturn is so big.
 As a result, Saturn's gravity isn't that much stronger than Earth's.
 If you could stand at the surface-level of Saturn, you would weigh only 6% more than you do on Earth.
 For a 150 pound person, his or her Saturn weight would be only nine pounds more.

 7. On Saturn, a day is only 10.5 hours and a year is about 30 Earth years long.